 faststartup/marketplace repo is equivalent to the

 vr-company repo, where if Joe Schmoe logs in to GitClear, he wouldn't see the commits that Chima might be making to repos outside of

 A company "Widget Co" has three projects that all contribute to, and consume, a repo called "widget-lib."
 We'll call the projects Project A, Project B and Project C.

 To allow Project A's Project Manager to see when their developers are working on "widget-lib," the Administrator can add the "widget-lib" repo to Project A. This will make it easy to see how much of Project A's development work is being done on "widget-lib" relative to the repo dedicated to Project A (presumably the main focus of Project A's Developers).

 If the Administrator would like for all of a company's developers to be able to view all contributions happening across all teams in "widget-lib," they could create a team called "Widget Library Development."
 That team could include only the "widget-lib" repo, and could have all developers from the company added at the "Developer" role.
-When they switch to that team context (see "Switching between teams as a viewer"), they will be able to view useful dev tools like Commit Activity Browser and the Directory Browser with the activity of every developer that has contributed to the "widget-lib" (and only the "widget-lib") repo.
+When they choose the "Widget Library Development" team from their Team Selector, they will be able to view useful dev tools like Commit Activity Browser and the Directory Browser with the activity of every developer that has contributed to the "widget-lib" (and only the "widget-lib") repo.

 Generally speaking, GitClear Teams are most useful when they mirror the organization within the company itself.
 Across GitClear customers, we find many companies that divide their developers into teams of 3-10, usually with one Lead Developer and one or two Project Manager(s).
 This is the canonical case the team viewer was built for: you create a team, name it to reflect however you refer to this collection of developers internally, and then send a link to the team's developer email list inviting users from the team to click to join a team that you have set up for them.